 includes an open computer lab and a study area

 with tables and chairs where students and faculty can

 gather, study, and socialize.

 After the Degree

-- Join alumni who are employed at the following entities: St. Louis County Police Department, Kansas City Police Department, Mark Twain Behavioral Health, Preferred Family Healthcare, Target, U.S. Army, and Missouri Highway Patrol.
+Join alumni who are employed at the following entities: Kansas City Police Department, Mark Twain Behavioral Health, Missouri Highway Patrol, Preferred Family Healthcare, St. Louis County Police Department, Target, and U.S. Army.